Farhad-Davaripour/Stanford-CS229-Spring2023-Notes/Probability_statistics_concepts.md

 # Probability and Statistics
 This is a side note providing background on some of fundamental concepts on probability and statistics that are discussed in the main notes.
 ## Joint probability distribution
-Join probability distribution is the probability distribution of multiple radom variables occurring at the same time.
+Joint probability distribution is the probability distribution of multiple random variables occurring at the same time.
 If there are two variables x and y, the join probability distribution is represented by $P(X,Y)$ which provides the probability of different combination of values that x and y could take on.

 **Example**